≡ ▼

 LINTERP - Linear Interpolation Example

+Linear interpolation is used to calculate the position of a point on a line from two other known points on that line.
 A line is defined by two points: (x1,y1) and (x2,y2).
-Linear interpolation calculates a y0 value for a given x0 value using the formula:
+Linear interpolation calculates a y0 value for a known x0 value using the formula:

 y0 = y1+(x0-x1)*(y2-y1)/(x2-x1)